 Take note of the ample (and free!) parking in the gravel lot behind this cafe, a rarity in Calgary, where parking is sometimes the trickiest part of finding great coffee.

 Located in the historical C.C.
 Snowdon building, Calgary Heritage Roasting Co. officially opened up June 1, 2019, and not only is it full of local history, it is absolutely gorgeous!
 The brain-child of Mike Wenzlawe and Jamie Parker, these two former wild-land firefighters, have created something truly stunning and unlike any other cafe in the city.

 Pull up to the tables made from the actual 100-year-old floorboards reclaimed from the basement and sip on a hand-crafted drink made from their baristas.
 Want to see how coffee is stored, bagged, and packaged?
 Head down into their basement to see the inner workings of a roastery.

-Inside the cafe you can find twin La Marzocco Linea Mini's paired with Compac grinders.
-All their coffee roasting happens on site with their Loring S15 Falcon.
-Batch brew is handled by percolation, an old convective style brewing method.
+Inside the cafe, you can find twin La Marzocco Linea Mini's paired with Compac grinders.
+All their coffee roasting happens on-site with their Loring S15 Falcon.
+The batch brew is handled by percolation, an old convective style brewing method.

 Good Trade Co.

 Good Trade first popped up at the Crossroads Farmers Market in 2018, before putting down roots in the heart of the Kensington neighborhood with their first brick-and-mortar location.